planety/prologue/docs/deployment.md

 Once created, move that image file to your server, e.g. through `scp`.

-## Run the docker image on your server
+### Run the docker image on your server
 After copying your `image.tar` file to the server, you can load it there with docker and run a container from it.
 Besides starting the container, the commands needs to:

 1. Open up the HTTP port (80)
 2. Open up the HTTPS port (443)
 3. Mount all the volumes for certificates, media files to connect folders on your server to folders on your docker container etc.
+4. (Optional) Open up a port to talk to your database (e.g. 5432 for Postgres)

 Opening up the ports is done using `-p`, mounting the volumes with `-v`.
 Note that in `-v`, the first path is the one *outside* of your container.
 It specifies which folder on your server to mount.
 The second path is the one *inside* your container.
 It specifies where to mount the server folder in your container.